squarism/microfile/README.md

 ## Actions
 You can have multiple actions per watch.
-In that case, the actions happen in order of the config file although it shouldn't matter too much since Dropboy doesn't have complex workflow features.
+In that case, the actions happen in order of the config file although it shouldn't matter too much since Microfile doesn't have complex workflow features.

 ### Log
 Simply print a message when a file changes